jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

     }
 ```

-> When given a choice between making a thread-safe method and using a lock, I opt for the thread-safe method.
+> When given a choice between using a thread-safe method and using a lock, I opt for the thread-safe method.
 By its nature, "lock" has a certain amount of overhead associated with it.
-And by making blocking calls, it impacts the performance of the application.
-By removing the "lock", we can also remove that performance impact.
+By making blocking calls, it impacts the performance of the application.

+If we can remove the "lock", we can also remove that performance impact.
 For small applications like this one, there is not much impact; however, for applications that use locks for thousands of calls, the impact can be noticeable.

 This completes the look at one way to add thread safety to methods.